 Cream margarine until smooth.
 Add sugars, peanut butter, and chia mix, one at a time, creaming to combine after each addition.
 Scrape bowl and mix again until uniform.
 Add remaining ingredients all at once, and mix until just combined.

 Drop dough onto baking sheet (use parchment, if desired).
 Bake for about 13 minutes, until lightly golden.
 (Start checking after 10 minutes, may take as long as 15.)
 Do not overbake.

 Let cool on pan for 3 minutes before removing to cooling rack.

 These are the perfect pairing for a hot drink and a cozy spot by the fire.
-Eating carbs to get through the winter is a thing guys, I’m serious.
+Carbo-loading to make it through the winter is a thing, you guys, I’m serious.